 The Essential Ingredients

-After deciding on your preferred composting method of choice, it is essential to know what nutrients are needed for your compost to stay healthy.
+After deciding on your composting method of choice, it’s essential to know what nutrients are needed for your compost to stay healthy.
 Understanding the science behind composting can help you audit your waste distribution and see how it lines up with your living space and lifestyle.

-There are so many other everyday materials that keep your compost happy and healthy, so make sure you are looking at the makeup of what you’re adding to your pile!
-Whenever you’re questioning if a material is compostable, it’s never a bad idea to double check and learn more about the materials you are using.
+There are so many other everyday materials that keep your compost happy and healthy – so make sure you’re looking at the makeup of what you’re adding to your pile!
+Whenever you’re questioning if a material is compostable, it’s never a bad idea to double check.

-Besides just cutting down on waste, there are multiple other benefits to creating a compost in your backyard.
-If you live in a space where you are able to have a garden, your compost can serve as a great natural fertilizer for your plants as well as for your lawn in general.
+Besides just cutting down on waste, there are multiple benefits to creating a compost in your backyard.
+If you live in a space where you’re able to have a garden, your compost can serve as a great natural fertilizer for your plants as well as for your lawn in general.
 Compost also serves as a great soil replacement, also known as “topdressing”.
 This feeds your garden or your plants essential nutrients naturally and saves you a trip to the store to buy soil!
-If what we’re describing this doesn’t sound like your backyard— don’t fret!
-Everyone’s “backyard” compost will look different depending on the spaces that we live in.
+If what we’re describing doesn’t sound like your backyard— don’t sweat it!
+Everyone’s “backyard” compost will look different depending on the spaces in which we live.
 The goal with composting isn’t perfection, but rather to make a meaningful impact on the amount of food you’re sending to the landfills.
-A side-effect of home composting is that you will be much more aware of your food waste overall!
-Saving leftovers, creating veggie broths with usable vegetable scraps, extending the life of your produce with reusable food storage, meal prepping with appropriate portions… these are all awesome ways to reduce your food waste before it becomes compostable waste at all.
+A side effect of home composting is that you will be much more aware of your food waste overall!
+Saving leftovers, creating veggie broths with usable vegetable scraps, extending the life of your produce with reusable food storage, meal prepping with appropriate portions…these are all awesome ways to reduce your food waste before it becomes compostable waste at all.